wso2-attic/pivotal-cf-is/pattern-1/bosh-release/README.md

 In order to create the BOSH release for deployment pattern 1, you must follow the standard steps for creating a release with BOSH.

-1. Move to `.deployment` directory of the deployment pattern 1 BOSH release.
+1. Move to root directory of the deployment pattern 1 BOSH release.

     ```
-    cd <pivotal-cf-is>/pattern-1/bosh-release/.deployment
+    cd <pivotal-cf-is>/pattern-1/bosh-release/
     ```

 2. Create a BOSH environment and login to it.

     Please refer the [BOSH documentation](http://bosh.io/docs/init.html) for instructions on creating a BOSH environment in the desired IaaS.

-3. Move back to the root directory of deployment pattern 1 BOSH release (`<pivotal-cf-is>/pattern-1/bosh-release`).

-    ```
-    cd ..
-    ```

-4. Add the WSO2 Identity Server 5.4.1 WUM updated product distribution, JDK distribution and MySQL JDBC driver in the form of release blobs.
+3. Add the WSO2 Identity Server 5.4.1 WUM updated product distribution, JDK distribution and MySQL JDBC driver in the form of release blobs.

     Here, the **environment-alias** refers to the alias provided when saving the created environment, in step 2.